 Spring rolls have a thin flour wrapper and are not usually fried.
 You will find them most likely fried, but there are places, like Pho95, where you can find them boiled.
 In American cuisine, Spring rolls are filled with julienned vegetables like carrots and bamboo and can have bits of minced meat or be solely vegetarian.
 They are truer to Chinese cuisine and are smaller in size.

-Either roll tastes great by its self or with dipping sauces.
+Either roll tastes great by itself or with dipping sauces.
 Use soy sauce, chili sauce, hot mustard, sweet and sour, peanut sauce, fish sauce, or any other condiment our restaurant may offer.
 Explore the differences the sauces make and find your favorite combination.

 By Leslie Radford